Shami-git/Shahnar/README.md

 # D&D Discord Bot Documentation

-A custom Discord bot designed to manage in-game resources and quest tracking for a Dungeons & Dragons campaign server.
+A custom Discord bot designed to manage in-game resources and quest tracking for The Silver Stitches.

 ---